 You've finished your tax returns and discovered you'll be receiving a nice refund.
-You're not alone: The IRS reported an average tax refund of $3,539 in 2015.
 But before you dream up ways to spend that money, think of how helpful this "extra paycheck" could be.
 Here are nine ways to use your refund wisely:

 - Boost your emergency fund.
 Experts recommend stashing the equivalent of three to six months' worth of income in an emergency fund.
 If your account is low, has been depleted or doesn't exist yet, your refund could help you cover expenses in an emergency.

 - Pay off your debt.
 Whether you're making payments on a car loan, education loans, a mortgage or high interest credit cards, use your refund to make a dent in what you owe.

 - Ramp up retirement savings.
 If you've gotten behind in your savings, your tax refund might help you catch up.
 Not only that, you'll get to enjoy watching how far that money can go when it's accruing interest.